 Unfortunately, during this time, the breaking of the sea on the banks of the Bay was pretty darn ferocious and the constant pounding of waves on the sandy banks had gently washed Janet’s body free.

 The poor woman was finally found two months later when she washed up into the Bay, opposite the church where she used to worship.

 Eight years later, Superintendent Gibb of Aberdeen Harbour Works, was generous enough to donate a huge mortstone to the church for the whole parish could benefit from, although unfortunately, this was a little too late for Janet.

 One January evening in 1830, the hand of a corpse was found sticking out the banks of a stream in Long Benton, Newcastle, not too far from the parish church.

 A strange thing to observe and one which immediately caused the boy who found it to rush for help.

 When the corpse had finally been dug free and the mud cleaned off, it was found that the rest of it was tied up in a sack.

-Gingerly, the neck was untied and out spilled the grey, naked body of Martin Hall, who had been buried in the parish church one month earlier.
+Gingerly, the neck was untied and out spilt the grey, naked body of Martin Hall, who had been buried in the parish church one month earlier.
 His nose and ears had been stuffed with tow, a fibre made of flax/hemp fibres.